jefdaj/ortholang-demo/templates/home.md

 <h3 id="tagline">OrthoLang: fast, reproducible<br/>ortholog search scripts</h3>
 </center>

+You should try it if you want to...

+* Quickly do more than a couple BLAST searches and compare the hits
+* Find optimal e-value cutoffs, genes and genomes to include/exclude, etc.
+* Compare BLAST to newer alternatives like DIAMOND or MMSeqs
+* Start from an existing script, or publish yours for others to start from

 Try the demo on the right,
 or paste this in a terminal to install on Mac or Linux: